liguori/organizer/README.md

 ## Build

-Requirements: You need to install NodeJS 12.16.1 and .NET Core 3.1 SDK.
+Requirements: You need to install NodeJS 12.16.1, .NET Core 3.1 SDK, and Angular CLI.

 Execute the 'src/MakeBuild.ps1' PowerShell script.
 (PS Core for Linux/Max or execute the .ps1 commands in your favourite console)